 Published: Wednesday, 15 May 2019

-It’s official -- Long Beach State’s new mascot will be the sharks!
+It’s official -- Long Beach State’s new mascot will be the shark!

 After a semester-long search process comprising of a submission period, a community poll, and a student referendum, President Conoley officially confirmed the students’ selection of the “sharks” as the new mascot.